 The issue is not just the plastic waste but the entire value chain of water bottles.
 From production to distribution, the process of generating bottled water in plastic is unsustainable.
-3 liter of water is needed in average to produce one liter of bottled water when including production of plastic, transportation, filtering and filling up the bottles.
-And then we have the microplastics problem.
+3 liters of water are needed on average to produce one liter of bottled water when including the production of plastic, transportation, filtering, and filling up the bottles.
+And then we have the microplastic problem.

 Summary: Bottled water is not healthier or safer.
 In addition to this, the value chain of plastic water bottles has a big environmental footprint.

 We hope that the top 3 myths about bottled water vs tap water was helpful and informative.
 Please comment!

 Also, read about

 - The best choice of container for beverages includes glass vs plastic vs aluminium bottles.